Phonics and Reading: Nurturing Confidence from the Very Beginning

 - Includes some lessons that teach children how to blend all the way through a word in order to read it

 - Teaches children how to segment words in order to spell them, and reinforces the connection between blending and segmenting with a variety of interactive games and activities

 - Builds automaticity of a core list of high-frequency sight words

 - Provides repetition of activities and re-reading of texts to build fluency

 - Includes vocabulary activities that ensure reading for meaning is central.

 How your child will benefit from Reading Eggs' phonics approach

-Each lesson ends with a book that matches your child's current reading ability, providing them with the thrill of reading on their own.
-Finally they’re rewarded with a hatching critter to add to their collection.
+Each lesson ends with a book that matches your child's current reading ability, providing them with the thrill of reading on their own!

 See how Reading Eggs works with a free trial

 Not only does Reading Eggs use proven methods to build essential phonics and reading skills, the program is also so much fun!
 Children love playing the games and earning rewards as they learn and develop a real love of reading.